History of La Casona de Guacimal

 Life at the Historic Casona

-The second floor was a hotel for those who made the long journey from Santa Elena, San Luis and Monteverde to Puntarenas.
+The second floor was a hotel for those who made the long journey from Santa Elena, San Luis and what the region which in the late 40's became Monteverde, to the city of Puntarenas.
 Many families would stay the night in La Casona before their big trips to the city, or when there were celebratory events and dances in the spacious ballroom.
 The second floor now serves as rooms for volunteers, students, and teachers who come to support the Sustainability Demonstration Center and its programs, and the ballroom still holds many celebratory events!

 In the basement of La Casona, there was a cinema and rooms for the musicians who came to play at the weekly dances.
 It is said that these rooms were also used for other “activities.”
 The dances were famous for the violence that was incited after consuming guaro, the potent homemade liquor which contributed to machete fights and gunfights.
 Some say that La Casona is home to the ghosts of these characters.